luxfi/evm/precompile/contracts/warp/README.md

 <<<<<<< HEAD:x/warp/README.md
 Verifying a message requires looking up the validator set of the source subnet on the P-Chain.
 To support this, Lux Warp Messaging uses the ProposerVM header, which includes the P-Chain height it was issued at as the canonical point to lookup the source subnet's validator set.
 =======
 Verifying a message requires looking up the validator set of the source L1 on the P-Chain.
-To support this, Avalanche Warp Messaging uses the ProposerVM header, which includes the P-Chain height it was issued at as the canonical point to lookup the source L1's validator set.
+To support this, Lux Warp Messaging uses the ProposerVM header, which includes the P-Chain height it was issued at as the canonical point to lookup the source L1's validator set.
 >>>>>>> v0.7.5:precompile/contracts/warp/README.md

 This means verifying the Warp Message and therefore the state transition on a block depends on state that is external to the blockchain itself: the P-Chain.